muratk5n/thirdwave/en/README.md

 ---

-As a comparison covid deaths were abt 16,000 per day at its height..
+Note covid deaths were abt 16,000 per day at its height..

 UNICEF: "Every day 19,000 children die from preventable causes"